Acacia Dining Table - Robust Wood with Character

 - Origin: all three are sustainably sourced.
 Acacia and mango grow quickly and are circular; oak is European and FSC-certified.

-Styles That Suit an Acacia Dining Table
+Styles that Match an Acacia Dining Table

-Rustic Modern
+Rural Modern

-An acacia dining table in a natural finish on a robust, oak or wrought iron base.
+An acacia dining table in natural finish on a robust, oak or wrought iron base.
 Combined with chairs in linen or rattan, an earthenware vase, and natural textiles.
 Warm, earthy, inviting.

 Bohemian